oneapi-src/oneDNN/rfcs/20240425-pluggable-compiler-backend/README.md

 version of the [Graph Compiler](202230110-graph-compiler).
 It focuses on the general approach rather than specific details.

-Here's a set of goals that we would like to achieve by this proposal:
+Here's a set of goals that we would like to achieve:
 * Create a standalone MLIR-based compiler to benefit from the upstream and can support multiple targets
 * Provide an interface that is (a) transparent change for the user and